ig-shadow-walker/3dAiBackend/README.md

 - [ ] Windows one-click installer
 - [ ] Separate Job management/queries from AI inference processing (lightweight service layers)

-## 📄 License
+## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
 Notice that each algorithm **HAS ITS OWN LICENSE**, please check them carefully if needed.

-## 🌟 Acknowledgment
+##  Acknowledgment
-Special thanks to the authors and contributors of all integrated models and the open-source community :)
+Special thanks to the authors and contributors of all integrated models and the open-source community.